bsmith89/blog/content/Misc./instructor-survival.md

 they were certified.

-Despite the fact that about 50% of certified instructors have not yet taught, many of these are recently trained and we can expect them to teach in the future.
+Despite the fact that about 50% of certified instructors have not yet taught, many of these are recently trained and we expect them to teach in the future.
 50% of certified instructors teach by 200 days.
 After more than a year, however, the survival curve flattens out.
-Approximately 30% of instructors get to 400 days without having taught and at 600 days approximately 30% have still not taught.
+Approximately 30% of instructors get to 400 days without having taught and at 600 days about the same fraction have still not taught.
 If we want to extrapolate beyond the data (always a bad idea) then we might predict that these instructors will never teach.